+4. Agriculture, urban.

-- B. Agriculture, community garden, farmers market, general, and urban. - 1.
-Agriculture, community garden. - (a) Compost bins, water tanks, and other containers shall be controlled for odors and pests and shall be screened from view by adjacent properties and any public right-of-way with a fence at least as tall as the container, or with shrubs, trees, and/or perennials planted so that at maturity they will provide at least 75 percent opacity to the height of the container.
-If not visible from a public right-of-way or adjacent property, this screening is not required; - (b) If a primary structure is present, accessory structures shall follow requirements in Section 50-21.
-If no primary structure is present, structures shall be allowed no closer than 20 feet from the front property line, three feet from any side property line, and five feet from the rear property line.
-No accessory structure shall exceed 20 feet in height;
+(a) Compost bins, water tanks, and other containers shall be controlled for odors and pests and shall be screened from view by adjacent properties and any public right-of-way with a fence at least as tall as the container, or with shrubs, trees, and/or perennials planted so that at maturity they will provide at least 75 percent opacity to the height of the container.
+If not visible from a public right-of-way or adjacent property, this screening is not required;

+(b) If a primary structure is present, accessory structures, including ones of a temporary nature such as hoop houses, shall follow requirements in Section 50-21;